Vivek2k20/B_Plus_Tree_GUI/README.md

 ## Usage :

+### Opening and Running the Project using Visual Studio 2019 :

 1. Open the Project on Visual Studio 2019 as C++ WinForms(.NET Framework) Project.

 2. Make sure that you do/have the following things :